michaelwkuhn/michaelwkuhn.github.io/index.md

 ## Memberships and elected Offices

-Chair of the Advisory Board of the German Water Association DWA, Hennef
+Member of the board of German Water Partnership (GWP), Berlin

-Member of the German Standard Association for Waste Water Treatment Plants, DIN, Berlin
+Member of the German Standard Association for Waste Water Treatment Plants (DIN), Berlin

-Member on the Committee of Foreign Trade, IHK Rhein-Neckar, Mannheim
+Chair of the Advisory Board of the German Water Association (DWA), Hennef

-Member of the board of German Water Partnership, Berlin
+Member on the Committee of Foreign Trade, Industrie- und Handelkammer Rhein-Neckar (IHK), Mannheim

 ## Contact